Parks and Recreation

 Mound Street Park

 Mound Street Park is a small neighborhood park serving residents of the southwestern portion of the city.
 Facilities at the 1/3-acre site include play equipment, picnic tables and benches, and open play area.
-The park is in need of additional landscaping.

 Berlin Locks